shaverrp/it3038c-scripts/Project1/README.txt

 You will need to change the destination location, whether it is a network location or a usb drive.

 Run the application as an administrator for sucessful completion.
+Change to the folder that the script is in and use the command "./project1.ps1"

+You will see a folder in the final location named the same as the computer with a subfolder called logs.
+This folder will have all the event viewer logs in them.